uedvt359/tcs-garr/README.md

 ## Overview

-The `Harica Client` is a command-line tool for managing and interacting with certificates on the Harica platform.
+The `TCS-GARR Client` is a command-line tool for managing and interacting with Harica platform.
 It offers features like listing, downloading, issuing certificates, approving requests, and generating domain validation tokens, all via the Harica API.

 ## Warning ⚠️